wallarm/product-documentation/docs/admin-en/installation-guides/envoy/envoy-docker.md

 [doc-envoy-fine-tuning]:    ../../configuration-guides/envoy/fine-tuning.md

-#   Installing with Docker (Using the Envoy-Based Docker Image)
+#   Installing with Docker (Using the Envoy‑Based Docker Image)

-An Envoy-based filter node can be deployed as a Docker container.
+An Envoy‑based filter node can be deployed as a Docker container.
 This Docker container is a thick one and contains all the subsystems of the filter node.

 ##  Quick Deployment Procedure